Lichtenshtein/FFmpeg-Builds-test2/README.md

 * `librtmp` - No need to enable external RTMP feature, FFmpeg has already have native RTMP feature implemented.
 * `libklvanc` - Windows build failed to compile, but Linux works and it is not yet enabled until DeckLick Linux feature is available.
 * `libsmbclient` - Too complicated for to install little bit, later...
+* `libmpeghdec` - Only Windows & Linux 64-bit architectures works, but others are not working due to error compilations.

 For AudioToolbox encoder, it is only Windows support.